 Lack of sensation (numbness) in the feet or hands can be serious, because you could injure yourself without knowing it.
 Be sure to inspect your hands and feet carefully every day for signs of damage, especially if you have diabetes.

 If you have diabetes or suspect you have neuropathy for other reasons, contact Dr. Mathey for a consultation.
-You can use the convenient online form or call the Back Pain Relief Chiropractic team.
+You can use the convenient online form or call the Crown Wellness Center team.